 Well trained pets and carpet mix.
 Untrained pets and carpet do not mix.
 We get a new puppy and one of the first things we experience is pet urine in carpet.
 Puppies need to be housebroken and the quicker we can do it the sooner we prevent them from breaking the house.
 During this housebreaking period there is likely to be a few accidents.
 For that reason it is a good idea to have some type of protection over a carpet during this period of time.

 Fail to protect will mean pet urine in carpet.
 Fail to cleanup accidents immediately means that pet urine in carpet is now pet urine in the back of carpet.
 With repeated accidents in the same area it will be pet urine in carpet, pad and floor.

 As with puppies, older animals also have accidents.
-Like us humans, as animals age they are often unable to hold their bladder as long as when they were a bit younger.
+One remains safe in a single case only, basically – if keeping smaller animal, and keeping it in cage or hedgehog enclosure.
+Because, like us humans, as animals age they are often unable to hold their bladder as long as when they were a bit younger.
 Some animals are on medication and may be on a special diet.
 Pet urine will also go through changes as changes in reproductive cycles take place.
 Dyes are found in medication and animal foods and these too can stain a carpet.
 Unfortunately not all pet urine will be totally removable from a carpet.

 Pet Urine in Carpet Quick Cleanup

 Quick cleanup of pet urine in carpet is important.
 The sooner you get to it the greater opportunity you will have of preventing damage.
 For a quick pet urine accident do the following: